Why your child needs an instrument to practice on to be successful

 First of all, the main goal I have with students taking piano lessons is to set them up for success!
 Would you send a student to school and send them with no school supplies, or no lunch?
 Would you let them go to school to absorb the information, but not let them do any worksheets or tests in class, and also ban doing homework?
 (The students may enjoy that…but how much would they actually learn in school?)
 Would you send them to track practice in sandals?
 Those things probably sound far-fetched...but that is what it's like to sign a student up for piano lessons with no piano to practice on!

-To truly set a student up for success with piano lessons, they need an instrument to practice on at home.
+To truly set a student up for success with piano lessons, they need an instrument to practice on at home...and not any instrument--a good one!
 This is because when they commit to piano lessons, they are expected to commit to practicing 4-7 days/week at home.
+It's got to function properly and sound good for any child to actually enjoy playing it.
 Can you imagine how many years it would take to absorb one school year’s worth of information without being able to do any homework, and only going to school once a week?
 It works the same way in any discipline or skill, whether it’s basketball, gymnastics, or playing the piano.
+You can't just attend a lesson once a week, not practice at home, and expect to come out playing Mozart.

 Another item to consider is that students will only sound as good as the instrument they have to play on.
 These reasons are why I have a policy of waiting to take students into the piano program until they have a reliable instrument to practice on.